 Promoting Facebook Posts

-The artists that do well are the ones who have studied their Facebook Insights so they could determine which plan would work best for them.
+The artists that do well are the ones who have studied their Facebook Insights so they can determine which plan would work best for them.

 Before you just throw your money out the window, have your goals written out, a plan developed and learn everything about Facebook ads by watching the video above.

-Facebook will also allow you to boost a particular post for a fee.
-This will put your post in more news feeds, increasing the chance of that post being seen by more of your fans.
+Boosting a Facebook post will put your post in more news feeds, increasing that post’s chance of being seen by more of your fans.

-People log on to Facebook at different times and Facebook’s new algorithm will only put your post on a small percentage of your fans news feed.
+People log on to Facebook at different times, and Facebook’s new algorithm will only put your post on a small percentage of your fan’s news feed.

 Many businesses create an urgency to boost sales.

-Buy Now and you will save…
+- Buy Now, and you will save…

-Act today and you will get…
+- Act today, and you will get…

-Sale ends in…
+- The sale ends in…